sadeequekeks/destini_chllenge/README.md

-# destini
+# Destini App Challenge

-A new Flutter project.
+A new Flutter skeleton project for DynaTech Flutter Class.

 ## Getting Started